- As low as $266/Night

 - Approximately 1612 square feet

 Welcome to Acorn Hill.
 This historical home was constructed in 1900 as a base home on Parris Island and later moved to its current location in the heart of Mossy Oaks.
-The home features three enormous bedrooms, two bathrooms and an additional TV room.
+The home features three huge bedrooms, two bathrooms and an additional TV room.
 Outside, admire the moss draped oaks from the rocking chairs on the covered front porch.
 The back yard is entirely fenced in; the front offers ample parking including your boat.
 The home is a short drive to downtown Beaufort, Parris Island and an simple, fast bicycle ride to the Spanish Moss Trail.

 Reservations are subject to a 3.5% processing fee.